gvwilson/thirdbit/src/fiction/cloudherd/index.md

 I heard a couple of the soldiers talking in the trading hall last night, and some of them are pretty angry at the tiger for not spotting the ambush that got their friends killed.
-Maybe one of them… I don't know.
+Maybe one of them…
-It's all so tangled up,
-half the king's army on one side and the rest with the scholar.
-Who knows how many wound up on the wrong side?"
+Or maybe someone else."
+Noxy avoided her grandmother's eyes.

-They talked about other things after that, normal everyday things like when it would be time to shear the goofs of their winter wool and how Sensy only seemed to want to talk about her hair and her clothes and when the pack traders would show up and how many dishes Grappa Gas would wash for a taste of honey.
+They talked about other things after that, normal everyday things like when it would be time to shear the camels of their winter wool and how Sensy only seemed to want to talk about her hair and her clothes and when the pack traders would show up and how many dishes Grappa Gas would wash for a taste of honey.